oktavilla/Doc-Juan/README.md

 `filename` - Filename of the rendered document.
 Required.

 `format` - Output format.
-Defaults to pdf, the other valid value is jpg.
+Defaults to pdf, the other valid formats are jpg and png.

 `options` - Options for renderer, see below.